heziRahmani/MY-CSS-LIBRARY/README.md

 Instaltion: npm install node-sass.

-2. Copy the SAAS folder to your project.
+2. Copy the MY_CSS_LIBRARY folder to your project.

 3. Copy this line to the scripts in the packeg.json: "sass": "sass src/MY_CSS_LIBRARY:src/Css --watch --no-source-map"